 The stranger scoffed, a bitter twist marring his lips.
 "Not for me," he retorted.

 "In this world, second chances are but illusions.
-There are no absolutions for those who tread the path of darkness.
+There are no absolution for those who tread the path of darkness.
 Tell me something, how long have you guys been together," the Visitor asked

 The stranger, his eyes clouded by desolation, shook his head in defiance.
 "Love," he mused, "a mere specter that leads humans astray.
 Is it truly worth sacrificing one's soul?
 Is it worth staining one's hands with the lifeblood of another?"